 In fact, were it not for the Who Made Who soundtrack-cum-greatest hits gimmick to raise the band's commercial profile, their career might have been in some real danger.

-There were many problems contributing to AC/DC's fall from grace – Malcolm Young's escalating alcoholism, Phil Rudd's ejection, even complacency, sure – but perhaps the most obvious of these addressed by ‘Blow Up Your Video’ was bringing back an actual producer to work with the band in the studio.
+There were many problems contributing to AC/DC's fall from grace – Malcolm Young's escalating alcoholism; Phil Rudd's ejection; even complacency, sure – but perhaps the most obvious of these addressed by Blow Up Your Video was bringing back an actual producer to work with the band in the studio.
 And who better to simultaneously put the boys at ease and whip their asses into gear than the Vanda & Young team that had shepherded their first five albums to fruition?

-Simply put, all of these songs – mediocre or great – at least sounded like the AC/DC of old; and the final verdict was rendered by the fans, who snapped up as many copies of ‘Blow Up Your Video’ as they had its two predecessors combined!
+Simply put, all of these songs – mediocre or great – at least sounded like the AC/DC of old.
+The final verdict was, of course, rendered by the fans, who snapped up as many copies of Blow Up Your Video as they had its two predecessors combined.

-Perhaps more than any other accomplishment, though, ‘Blow Up Your Video’ gave AC/DC enough lease on life for the Young brothers to start righting their ship, thus setting the stage for the resounding return to form that was 1990's highlight-packed ‘The Razor's Edge’ album.
+Perhaps more than any other accomplishment, though, Blow Up Your Video helped the Young brothers begin righting their ship, thus setting the stage for the resounding return to form that was 1990's highlight-packed The Razor's Edge album.